It’s a term you hear more of these days, more so in the west. Or more accurately – in the USA.

 I’m an anime artist in Japan and I’m working on a new anime project.

-I have an idea of what characters I’d like to draw and design, including how they’ll look, what body proportions they’ll have, and how I want them to behave (personality).
+I have an idea of what characters I’d like to draw and

 Once I’ve drawn and designed these characters with an anime studio, they’ve become objects to serve a purpose.